osmankalyoncu2/next-app-template/docs/videos/Videos.md

-# Videos with Next App Template
+# Videos with Make Next App

 You may choose to use videos for your project for the purpose of helping users, showcasing features, or for marketing purposes.